freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 770.1

 Bowser's `homeland` is wrong as well.
 He's from the `Koopa Kingdom`.
-Why don't you change it to that without changing any other rows.
+Why don't you change it to that without changing any other rows?

 #### HINTS